 3. Use influencer marketing & social proof

 To optimize the credibility of your brand messaging, companies should use the power of influencer marketing and social proof.
-They are quite effective in shaping customer perceptions in your favor that will ultimately help in influencing the willingness to pay of target customers.
+They are quite effective in shaping customer perceptions in your favor which will ultimately help in influencing the willingness to pay off target customers.

 Examples of Willingness to Pay